eclipse-tractusx/ssi-authority-schema-registry/CONTRIBUTING.md

 For more information, please see the Eclipse Committer Handbook: https://www.eclipse.org/projects/handbook/#resources-commit

+## How To Contribute

+For more practical information, please refer to [Contribution details](/docs/admin/dev-process/How%20to%20contribute.md).

 ## Contact

 Contact the project developers via the project's "dev" list.